Risks and Safety

 Third-Party Integration Risks

-The Leveraged glowSOL Recipe uses glowSOL, a wrapped version of sSOL — issued by Solayer, a leading staking protocol that Glow integrates with.
-This means the value and behavior of your recipe position is indirectly tied to the stability of sSOL.
+The Leveraged glowSOL Vault uses glowSOL, a wrapped version of sSOL — issued by Solayer, a leading staking protocol that Glow integrates with.
+This means the value and behavior of your position is indirectly tied to the stability of sSOL.

-- Any technical, governance, or security issues affecting the sSOL protocol may indirectly impact your position in the recipe.
+- Any technical, governance, or security issues affecting the sSOL protocol may indirectly impact your position in the vault.

 - While glowSOL itself does not currently carry collateral weight, leveraged users still depend on the glowSOL/SOL peg to maintain a healthy margin account.

-- If sSOL depegs significantly from SOL, it could cause a drop in Health Level and potentially lead to liquidation for users of the Leveraged glowSOL Recipe, since the recipe relies on the glowSOL/SOL peg to maintain account stability.
+- If sSOL depegs significantly from SOL, it could cause a drop in Health Level and potentially lead to liquidation for users of the Leveraged glowSOL vault, since the vault relies on the glowSOL/SOL peg to maintain account stability.

 Mitigation: